Yacoby/cs-large-practical/doc/README.md

 Introduction
 ------------
-This is the program for 2012 Computer Science Large Practical as setout in the [Handout](http://www.inf.ed.ac.uk/teaching/courses/cslp/coursework/CSLP-2012.pdf)
+This is the program for 2012 Computer Science Large Practical as set out in the [Handout](http://www.inf.ed.ac.uk/teaching/courses/cslp/coursework/CSLP-2012.pdf)

 This file is written using [Markdown](http://daringfireball.net/projects/markdown/).
-While you can convert it to html using [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter it is intergrated with doxygen and apears as the main page of the doxygen documentation and also bundled as a pdf
+While you can convert it to html using [Markdown.pl](http://daringfireball.net/projects/markdown/) or any other converter it is integrated with doxygen and appears as the main page of the doxygen documentation and also bundled as a pdf

 Building
 --------